qarham/cfm-vagrant/README.md

 # Contrail Fabric Manager Vagrant Setup

 This repo is created for quick CFM poc/demo setup using Vagrant on a single Host "BMS" Bare Matel Server.
-If you are interested in setting up basic 1x1 Spine & leaf Fabric with couple of nodes for CFM use-cases demo/poc this repo will guide you in setting up topology and provide setp by step instructions for topology creation, installation of SW and E2E testing different use cases.
+If you are interested in setting up basic 1x1 Spine & leaf Fabric with couple of VM nodes for CFM use-cases demo/poc this repo will guide you in setting up topology and provide setp by step instructions for topology creation, installation of SW and E2E testing different use cases.

 ***High Level Topology Diagram***
  (1x1 vQFX Spine & Leaf with 7 Nodes)